odoo/owl/doc/v3/owl/owl3_design.md

 ## Other ideas

-We discuss here some other ideas that we explored and decided not to include in Owl 3.
+We discuss here some other ideas that we explored during the design of Owl 3 (most of which were decided against; one did ship — see below).

 ### Make it easy to output a simple reactive value